 - Assess commitment and aptitude as a future practicing osteopathic physician.

-- Consider applicant‘s interest in serving rural and underserved populations.
+- Consider an applicant‘s interest in serving rural and underserved populations.

 - Help confirm commitment to our Mission